ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

+Every value retriever implements the `IValueRetriever` interface.
 Reqnroll will call the `CanRetrieve` method to determine if the `DateOnlyValueRetriever` can retrieve the value.
 If the property type is `DateOnly` and the value can be parsed to a `DateOnly` instance, the `CanRetrieve` method will return `true`.
 The `Retrieve` method is then called to parse the value to a `DateOnly` instance.

 The `DateOnlyValueComparer` class is implemented as follows: